 More museums and memorial sites in the vicinity

 From the Deutsches Historisches Museum, you can visit the Neue Wache right next door.
 It is the central memorial site for victims of war and tyranny.
 The bronze sculpture "Mother with her Dead Son" by Käthe Kollwitz sits inside, inviting you in for a moment of reflection.
 Located just a few minutes away you'll find the Forum Willy Brandt Berlin.
 Here you will learn about the fourth Chancellor, from his days as a young worker in Lübeck to his metamorphosis into a globally-respected statesman.
 The German Bundestag's art collection holds regularly changing exhibitions, presenting works from the contemporary art scene.
 About 15 minutes away from the Zeughaus lies the Tränenpalast.
 "Border experiences - life during the division of Germany" is the title of its permanent exhibition.
 The nearby DDR Museum presents the daily life of GDR citizens.
 Take a simulated "Trabi" ride and browse cabinets, hear music played on a carat turntable and enter a prefabricated apartment.
-Berlin City Palace and the new Humboldt Forum are also situated a mere 800 metres away.

 Tips for your visit from visitBerlin